 My husband's passion for cycling initially introduced us to Italy sixteen years ago.
 I agreed to go with him on a two-week holiday to catch some stages of the Giro d'Italia cycle race, providing we weren't just chasing bikes!
 We were in our early thirties, in full-time employment and had previously enjoyed holidays in various European countries.
 Now, we were to taste Italy for the first time and it was an experience right from the start.
 Then, unbeknown to us, Italy was reeling us in.

 Using a huge map of the country together with the cycle race itinerary, my husband chose the towns where he would like to catch stages of the race.
-At that time, we did not have the luxury of cheap air-fares and had to travel by British Airways from London, miles away from us, and costing a small fortune, to arrive in Milano.
+At that time, we did not have the luxury of cheap air-fares and had to travel by British Airways from London, miles away from us, to arrive in Milano.
+It had costed us a small fortune.
 The flight was all we had arranged, and we'd decided to book accommodation along the way, armed with the latest Rough Guide to Italy.
 We would just ‘go with the flow' as it were.
 Why not?
-It's the sort of thing youngish people do, and if you read the following episodes, you'll discover it's the sort of thing we were doing sixteen years later, but on a much larger scale.
+It's the sort of thing young people do, and if you read the following episodes, you'll discover it's the sort of thing we were doing sixteen years later, but on a much larger scale.

-After a two-hour delay our flight touched down in Milano.
+After a two-hour delay, our flight touched down in Milano.
 We lugged two heavy suitcases (before the neat little pull-along's appeared) onto a bus, which took us to Milano Centrale railway station.
 I'd like to think we weren't the only ones who couldn't find a way to get cases, perched on a hired trolley, up the escalators to the main platform area!
-Embarrassingly, to a fashion, we managed to load the cases AND TROLLY onto the escalator much to the amusement and more than likely, annoyance to fellow travellers.
+Embarrassingly, to a fashion, we managed to load the cases AND TROLLEY onto the escalator much to the amusement and, more than likely, annoyance, of fellow travellers.
 The station was breathtaking.
-There were many shops neatly formed into the building's astonishing architecture and the whole building was hosting 24 hectic platforms.
+There were many shops neatly formed into the building's astonishing architecture, and the whole building was hosting 24 hectic platforms.
 We followed a sign pointing to a desk marked ‘English' but on arrival, discovered it was a ‘white lie'.
 Subsequently, using sign language we managed to buy a train ticket east to the city of Brescia for a night's rest.

 We woke to birds singing, blue skies, church bells and what seemed like a total transformation.
 No more did we have that Saturday night vulnerable feeling in the outskirts of Brescia.
 There were many cyclists and people strolling.
 We found our way back to the train station via a bus with a good driver who let us ride without tickets.
 In the UK we've been used to paying for the journey on entry to the bus rather than having to find somewhere to pay upfront.
 You just have to plan ahead a little in Italy.
 It was like ‘Sunday Best' day at the station.
 Families were dressed up and waiting to board trains for day trips.
 The night-time groups had vanished, though be it only until later.
 Our taste of Italy appeared to be getting better by the moment.
 And it continued.
 The next stops were Peschiera del Garda, Verona and then Venezia before hiring a car (which made life easier with our luggage) to head up into the Dolomiti to catch stages of the Giro d'Italia and finally down to the coast of Liguria.
 We experienced both wonderful and strange things with many stories to tell.